 How to Make Homemade Limoncello! – Booze, the gift that keeps on giving!
-This incredibly easy to make holiday gift will put a smile on the face of everyone you gift it to!
+This incredibly easy to make liquor will put a smile on the face of everyone you gift it to!

-Remove the yellow rind from the lemon, leaving the white stuff (pith on the lemon, its bitter.
+Step 1: Remove the yellow rind from the lemon, leaving the white stuff.
+The pith on the lemon is bitter.
 The easiest way to do this is with a potato peeler.

 Normally I add a drop or two of yellow food coloring to keep it from looking like a medical sample…ewwww!
 If your lemons give off a ton of color you may not need too.
 I like the brightness that even one drop of the food coloring adds.

-I purchased the cute little bottles here and got the tags at a craft store.
+I purchased the cute little bottles here and the tags at a craft store.

 We made bottles and bottles of this stuff for our daughters wedding and it was a total hit!
 Rachel ordered labels from Etsy and each guest got a little bottle at their table.
 We filled the kiddo’s bottles with jelly beans…sooo cute!